 If your business falls into debt, there’s a high risk of being declared bankrupt, even if you do have the potential to trade successfully.
 You may be able to reduce the chances of this happening by taking some of the following steps:

 Sell non-essential company assets

 Selling assets that you don’t necessarily need can be a great way to drum up some much-needed money when times are tight.
 It can also be a great way to save you some cash if you’re able to sell something that is generally expensive to run, whether it’s a vehicle, machinery or something else that’s no longer needed.

 Reduce your business overheads

 Simple measures like downsizing or relocating your office can be a great way to free up funds to ensure that you always have money available to cover your debt repayments.

 Cancel non-essential business subscriptions

 When you’re struggling with business debts, it’s important to look at your finances as a whole.
 Cancelling non-essential subscriptions like memberships of trade bodies can save you money each month and free up more funds to repay your debts.

-Our debt advisors can work with you to find the best possible debt solution for you and your business.
+Our debt advisers are specialists in all types of debt, and can work with you to find the best possible debt solution for you and your business.
 Together we can find a way to ease your debt concerns and put a plan in place so you can continue trading.